 So you have an idea.
-Maybe you know you’re going to need to show more than just an idea to potential investors, but you’re not entirely sure what prototype development entails.
+You likely know you’ll need to show more than just an idea to potential investors, but you’re not entirely sure what prototype development entails.
 If this describes you, you’re not alone — prototyping questions are among the most common product development inquiries we see on Quora.

 Since this is such a popular topic among entrepreneurs and business owners wanting to develop a product, we decided to condense this topic into this easy-to-read guide.

 In general, a prototype is used to learn something.
 This might range from finding out if a mechanism is feasible to discovering if a feature set is meaningful to the market.
-Different levels of prototyping are appropriate at different stages of development.
+Different levels of prototyping are appropriate at different stages of development and have different costs.
 We classify prototypes into four different levels, with higher-level prototypes typically being appropriate for the later phases of the product development process.

 Level 1: Feasibility Prototype